 It should be noted that renters insurance does not cover everything.
 Policies typically include caps or coverage limits for valuable items, such as jewelry or firearms.
 A scheduled personal property endorsement may be needed to fully cover such items.
 Events such as water backups and flooding will also require the purchase of additional coverage.

 While renters insurance offers coverage for the renters’ possessions and other potential losses, landlords must obtain insurance to receive coverage for the structure itself and landlord liability protection.
-If you need more help understanding these policies, your Pike Mutual agent today!
+If you need more help understanding these policies, contact your Pike Mutual agent today!